 Where the Service Request has a Command Variant value of 2 or 3, the DCC shall send a synchronous response detailing whether the Service Request has passed initial validation.

+Where the Service Request has a Command Variant value of 2, the Authorisation Check associated to E5 allows the Device’s SMI Status to be ‘Suspended’.

 Where the Service Request has a Command Variant value of 2 or 3 and is successfully validated by the DCC, the DCC shall generate a SMETS1 UTRN.

 Where the Service Request has a Command Variant value of 1 or 3, the DCC shall then send the SMETS1 UTRN contained within or resulting from the Service Request to the Device.